git-token/documentation/tos/terms_of_services.md

 In the event that GitToken receives notice pertaining to the determination of GitToken issued tokens resembling financial securities from financial regulation authorities (e.g. Securities & Exchange Commission), GitToken contributors will determine next steps, including ceasing access to parties in affected jurisdictions and applying for exemption where its reasonable to continue operations.

 GitToken is obligated to comply and aid in the enforcement of all applicable laws.
 In the event that law enforcement requests help in investigating illegal activity, GitToken will support such investigations.

-## GitHub Account Information

-GitToken is not affiliated with GitHub.

-GitToken Services requests access to your public GitHub information using Open Authorization ("OAuth").

-This information is used by the GitToken software to verify your identity with the organization's GitToken contract and map token distributions to your Ethereum public address based on your GitHub username.

-By using GitToken software, your GitHub contributions, username, and email are made public in the Ethereum blockchain.
-You agree to not impersonate or misrepresent your GitHub identity.

-If your organization uses private repositories, this may violate your organization's policies as a result of some information being made public.

-Consult with your organization before using GitToken.

-## Organizations Using GitToken

-In cases where the organization may wish to watch only certain repositories or events, they may select those options using the GitHub organization settings webpage on the GitHub official website.

-If you are using GitToken Services as an agent on behalf of an organization, the organization in which you represent thereby accepts these terms.

-It will hold harmless and indemnify GitToken and its contributors from any claim, suit or action arising from or related to the use of the Services or violation of these ToS, including any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.

 ## Copyright, Services Liabilities & Limitations